andrewdavidsmith/transferase/docs/building.md

 cmake --install build
 ```

-This will create a directory named `rsrc` if you followed my commands
+This will create a directory named `Rxfr` if you followed my commands
 exactly.
 This step uses `Rcpp` to generate boilerplate code that exposes
 transferase functions in R. To satisfy the requirements on R code, the
 transferase source files are also modified in several different ways.